K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 4.2.
 Mass Storage
 1. In case of GlusterFS

-	- 새로운 Swift User 를 생성
+	- Create new Swift User

 	Method  : PUT